kamalsahu0001/kamalsahu/BGP Convergence Testplan for single DUT.md

 * Verify that the traffic is re-balanced and use the other available path to route the traffic.
 * Drill down by "Destination Endpoint" under traffic statistics to get the control plane to data plane convergence value.
 * In general the convergence value will fall in certain range.
 In order to achieve proper results, run the test multiple times and average out the test results.
-* Set back default configuration.
+* Set it back to default configuration.
 #### Test results
 ![Single remote link failure](Single_remote_link_failure.png)